MuckRock/python-documentcloud/docs/documents.rst

            >>> upload("http://ord.legistar.com/Chicago/attachments/e3a0cbcb-044d-4ec3-9848-23c5692b1943.pdf")

        You may set the ``kwargs`` to any of the writable attributes as described in :meth:`documentcloud.documents.Document.put`.
        Additionally, you may set ``force_ocr`` in order to force OCR to take place even if the document has embedded text, as well as either ``project`` to the ID of a project to upload the document into, or ``projects``, a list of project IDs to upload the document into.
+       If you are uploading a non-PDF document type, you must set ``original_extension`` to the extension of the file type, such as ``docx`` or ``jpg``.

    .. method:: upload_directory(path, handle_errors=False, **kwargs)